yuvrajdomun/yuvrajdomun.github.io/_posts/2028-10-31-DataStrategy.md

 However, paradigm shift means a long and expensive change management program.
 And the reality is many organisations have a limited budget.
 A good strategy makes organisations proactive, identify key problems to fix, and inform on actions to make for future opportunity.

-What do we need to deliver data science at Scale.
+What do we need to deliver data science at Scale?

 The first step to a good data strategy is to understand what is the process a unit of data needs to move through in order to be transformed to value.